 Think about it: would it make sense to pay for something small with gold?
 You would need to have very very small quantities of gold to pay for what you wanted to buy.
 Imagine trying to pay for your groceries with a bit of gold dust!
 But since silver is less valuable by volume, it is much more useful for everyday use.

 In theory, you can use both gold and silver in the exact same way.
 You could buy a house with a truckload of silver coins (Litecoin) or with a single bar of gold (Bitcoin).
 You get the same end result – a piece of value exchanged for something deemed to have a very similar value.

 The Future for Litecoin

-When you need to purchase another type of coin or a physical product, you will just swap the coins you already have for what you need.
+Litecoin has all of the functionality of Bitcoin with notable improvements.
+It is likely that in time Bitcoin and Litecoin could become the gold and silver standards, not just for purchases but for all other coins and tokens.
+In the future, when you need to purchase another type of coin or a physical product, you could just swap the coins you already have for what you need.

 A good way to think about this is the way that you buy fuel for your car.
 Just because you have a car doesn’t mean that you need to buy crude oil barrels.
 You simply go to the gas station when you need to and exchange your money for what you need as you need it.